Building your AI roadmap: the template

 I’ve seen dozens of these documents.
 They all look the same.
 Capability demos.
 Feature lists.
 Integration timelines.
 What nobody writes down: “How will this fail, and what happens when it does?”

-An MIT report found that 95% of generative AI pilots at companies never make it to production.
-The ones that do?
-They focused on reliable ai agent patterns from the start, not on building the most impressive demo.
+McKinsey’s 2025 State of AI report found that while AI adoption has reached 88% of organizations, only 7% have achieved full scale.
+The average enterprise scrapped 46% of AI pilots before they ever reached production in 2025.
+The ones that succeed?
+They focus on reliable ai agent patterns from the start, not on building the most impressive demo.

 Start with what cannot fail